AndroDevcd/Sharp/doc/CHANGELIST.md

 For each stable build of sharp pushed to master there will be a corresponding version.

 Backwards Compatibility:
-For backwards compatibility support only the version posted below each release is the gaurnteed supported version and beyond, any other version below that is considered deprecated and no longer supported.
-Backwards compatibility is only in reference to the ability to interchange the runtime system and the compiler between versions; meaning if the compiler of the new version is buggy you can use the compiler from the older version with the updated runtime system and vise versa.
-Any other compatibilty issues/changes will be otherwise noted in the release notes specifially.
+For backwards compatibility support only the version posted below each release is the guaranteed supported version and above, any other versions below that is considered deprecated and no longer supported.
+Backwards compatibility is only in reference to the ability to run older code that has been compiled by the older framework and can be successfully ran on the new system Any other compatibility issues/changes will be otherwise noted in the release notes specifically.

 ##### Version 0.2.422 (August 12, 2019)
     # Bug Fixes